TomUszyn/PFDA-project/README.md

    - **Rule**: Ensure the dataset is free from errors, missing values, and inconsistencies.
    - **Strategy**:
      - Use forward-filling or interpolation techniques to handle missing values.
-     - Standardize date formats to YYYY-MM-DD.
+     - Standardise date formats to YYYY-MM-DD.
      - Normalize Bitcoin exchange rates or other data points to enable meaningful comparisons with traditional currencies.

 3. **Exploratory Data Analysis (EDA)**